Back

 BY JOE ROWAN, July 24 2024

-THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, is taking place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.
+THE HEAT, VOYAGERS.io’s first-ever climate-tech festival, took place on Friday September 20 2024 at the extraordinary Harwell Science and Innovation Campus in Oxfordshire.

-THE HEAT will be a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
+THE HEAT is a hands-on, practical, mind-expanding, friendship-building, exploratory, curiosity-led, science-based, creative, artistic, participatory, decentralised, experimental, edgy, live, risky, urgent and unpredictable gathering of the talented people working on climate technologies.
 THE HEAT is not a conference.
 Don’t expect dull panels or awful coffee.
 Instead, come to make new friends, experience science in action, learn and share your knowledge, inspire and be inspired.
 Bring your most engaged and curious festival mindset.

-🧠 Learn more about ARIA in our article below and at https://www.aria.org.uk/ and come meet the team at 🔥THE HEAT on September 20 2024 at Harwell Science and Innovation Campus.
+🧠 Learn more about ARIA in our article below and at https://www.aria.org.uk/

 If science is to solve climate change, we’ll need a new generation of transformational technologies built on bold, focused, high-risk research programmes.
 ARIA is the new UK Government agency tasked with backing the scientists “reaching for the edge of the possible” — so we had to involve ARIA in THE HEAT, given the festival’s mission to connect ambitious climate scientists, founders, investors and policymakers so that magic happens.